-Airbus Broughton workers vote for strike action in pay row
+Airbus workers vote for strike action in pay row

 Airbus said strike action would have a damaging impact on the firm's recovery from the coronavirus pandemic after it managed to avoid compulsory redundancies through the first waves.

-"We made our pay offer in the context of the pandemic's impact on our business and the wider benefits structure employees receive," the company said in a statement.
+"We made our pay offer in the context of the pandemic's impact on our business and the wider benefits structure employees receive," the company said.

 "We are committed to ongoing dialogue with the trade union to help bring this situation to a successful resolution."